+(2) A borrower must file a borrower defense claim under paragraph (b)(1)(i) of this section prior to the termination of a loan.
+A borrower may assert a defense to collection of outstanding balances so long as the amount remains otherwise collectablediscovered, or reasonably should have discovered, the misrepresentation. *eliminate time limit for filing a BD claim *no statue on a borrower initiating a claim but a 5 year statute of limitation on the Secretary’s ability to recover the funds from an institution *within the first 5 years for both amounts paid and unpaid after 5 years only for amounts unpaid *revert to original reasonable language

-(2) The Secretary will find that the substantial weight of the evidence supports the approval of a borrower defense claim when the borrower’s statement is supported by corroborating evidence provided by the borrower or otherwise in the possession of the Secretary.
+(3) The Secretary may only find that the substantial weight (* change to mirror edited language above) of the evidence supports the approval of a borrower defense claim when the borrower’s statement is supported by evidence in addition to the application provided by the borrower, other parties, or otherwise in the possession of the Secretary.

-(2) For the purposes of this section—
+(4) For the purposes of this section—

-(i) A misrepresentation is a statement, act, or omission by an institution that would mislead a reasonable person regardingthe nature of the educational program, the nature of financial charges, the employability of graduates of an educational program, the eligibility of the educational program for licensure ore certification, the State agency authorization or approval of the educational program, or an accreditor approval of an institution or educational program Evidence that a misrepresentation described in paragraph (b)(1)(i) of this section has occurred includes, but is not limited to :
+(i) A “misrepresentation” is a statement, act, or omission regarding material fact, opinion, intention, or law by an eligible institution to a borrower that is intentionally false or misleading and that relates to the making of a Direct Loan for enrollment at the institution or the provision of educational services for which the loan was made.
+Examples of evidence that the department will use to determine that a misrepresentation described in paragraph (b)(1)(i) of this section has occurred include, but are not limited to :

 (A) Actual licensure passage rates materially different from those included in the institution’s marketing materials, website, or other communication made to the student;

-(B) Actual job placement rates materially different from those included in the institution’s marketing materials, website, or other communication made to the student;
+(B) Actual employment rates or employment assistance resources materially different from those included in the institution’s marketing materials, website, or other communication made to the student;

-(C) The inclusion in the institution’s marketing materials, website, or other communication made to the student of specialized, programmatic, or institutional certifications, or approvals not actually obtained or the failure to remove within a reasonable period of time such certifications or approvals from marketing materials, website, or other communication when invalidated or withdrawn;
+(C) The inclusion in the institution’s marketing materials, website, or other communication made to the student of specialized, programmatic, or institutional certifications, accreditation, or approvals not actually obtained or the failure to remove within a reasonable period of time such certifications or approvals from marketing materials, website, or other communication when invalidated or withdrawn;

 (D) The inclusion in the institution’s marketing materials, website, or other communication made to the student of representations regarding the widespread or general transferability of credits that are only transferrable to limited types of programs or institutions or the transferability of credits to a specific program or institution when no reciprocal agreement exists with another institution or such agreement is materially different than what was represented;